 Randy met a woman in the museum who knew his dad, mom, aunt and uncle.

 She helped us find junior and senior yearbook photos for Randy’s mom, Mable Wilson.
-It was a fun day letting Randy re-live his childhood.

 We stopped for a quick over-night with Randy’s aunt Lahoma near Witchita Falls, Texas.